lguarnieri88/notes/_notes/Writing/Writing Rules.md

 Title: Writing Rules
 ---

 Some rules I try to follow when writing.
-These are more about the mechanics of writing rather than the higher level advice on process (don’t judge your first draft, etc.).
+These are more about the mechanics of writing rather than the higher level/meta advice on process (don’t judge your first draft, etc.).

 1. The fewer words, the better.
 2. Don’t use ready-made phrases or images.